knjeru/gSchool_Exercises/_01_tools/README.md

 1. Commit the file with a commit message! (e.g. 'I am adding files to git!')

-1. With a git command log out your commit history and save that to a file called 'log.txt'.
+1. With a git command, log your commit history and save that to a file called 'log.txt'.
   * Hint: Use one of the new commands you learned above to do this.